0xJuancito/multichain-auditor/README.md

 That enabled the possibility of a re-entrancy attack that was exploited and ultimately [derived on the fork of the chain](https://forum.gnosis.io/t/gip-31-should-gnosis-chain-perform-a-hardfork-to-upgrade-the-token-contract-vulnerable-to-the-reentrancy-attack/4134).

-💡 Check that implementations of contracts match on different chains, or that their differences won't incur on any new vulnerability.
+💡 Check that implementations of contracts match on different chains, or that their differences won't result in any new vulnerability.

 ### Precompiles